A Beginners Guide To Natural Treatment For Lupus

 - I’ve taught many doctors through ER visits, surgeries, and specialists about my medication list and they are quite impressed and usually end up doing more research on their own

-- Slow and Steady Wins The Race: Don’t get overwhelmed, I’ll point you in the right direction of how to live healthier on a budget and fight your disease without relying on immunosuppressive drugs.
-The serious side effects and the daily struggle of living shouldn’t be status quo.
+- Lupus On A Budget: Don’t get overwhelmed, I’ll point you in the right direction of how to live healthier on a budget and fight your disease without relying on immunosuppressive drugs.
+The serious side effects and the daily struggle of living shouldn’t be the status quo.
 Continue to push yourself to ask more questions and find answers to solve problems, not just mask symptoms!

 Did you know our immune system is made in our gut?!
 That’s right, about 70% – 80% of our immune system is IN our gut.
 So, when we absorb toxins through hair and skin products, foods, and our environment, it’s easy for it to build up over time and trigger autoimmune disease(s).